-Why are asthma rates higher among children now than in the past?November 12th, 2012 in Inflammatory disorders /
+Why are asthma rates higher among children now than in the past?November 12, 2012 in Medicine & Health / Inflammatory disorders

 (Medical Xpress)—Doug Brugge, a professor of public health and community medicine at Tufts, assesses the possible reasons.

 It is true that asthma prevalence has been rising in the United States and many other parts of the world.
 The reasons for this are not yet clear, although there are some hypotheses that are supported by at least some evidence.
 Understanding the increase in asthma, particularly in children, is terribly important.
 Preventing asthma in the first place is what we call primary prevention in public health.
 Until we understand why asthma is becoming more common, we are seriously limited in what we can do to prevent children from developing the disease.

 Most people think that the rapid rise in asthma cannot be due to genetics, because genetic changes take many generations.
 This may be true, but I am not as certain.
 Imagine that infant deaths from pneumonia, which were common in the past, were dramatically reduced.
 It seems to me that you would then have a pool of children, rarely surviving in the past, now living through childhood, perhaps with weaker respiratory systems.

 Another possibility is that doctors are simply diagnosing more asthma today than before.
 According to this line of thinking, milder cases of asthma, which would have been ignored a few decades ago, now get attention and treatment.
 While I suspect this may influence the rise in asthma prevalence, I am skeptical that it could account for most of the change.
 Many children with asthma today have moderate to severe asthma, which would have been readily apparent in the past.